5 Ways to Help Your Children Eat Their School Lunch

 Parents, have you noticed your child’s school lunch break routine has changed?
 Instead of the good lunch they used to bring to school, now you are hearing about what your child got on their own.
 And it’s not usually good news: Lunch is often forgotten!

 In the past decade, there has been an enormous change in how kids eat lunch.
 Kids are eating their school lunch and bringing home leftovers nearly every day.
-Nowadays, kids’ school lunches typically consist of unhealthy food like cookies and chips because they’re easy to pack or foods that require little preparation, like pre-made sandwiches instead of healthy food for kids.
-Most kids throw away their fruits and vegetables because they don’t like them or are left out of the lunch box.
+Nowadays, kids’ school lunches typically consist of unhealthy foods like cookies and chips because they’re easy to pack or foods that require little preparation, like pre-made sandwiches, instead of healthy food for kids.
+Most kids throw away their fruits and vegetables because they don’t like them or they are left out of the lunch box.
 If we want our children to eat healthier, we have to make sure that healthy choices are available, as nutrition for kids is fundamental and cannot be ignored.
 Here are five ways you can help your children eat healthy food for kids.

-1. Pack the lunch yourself
+1. Pack the Lunch Yourself